 Valter could not do it alone so it was really depended on me.
 We had been together for two years at that time.
 And I said ‘Okay, I’ll take the challenge.
 Let’s try.’
 So we first both worked in service positions.
 I speak five languages so that was a very good thing, because the area is an international tourist destination.

 Then we traveled all around the world to have good food, to understand what you have to do to provide good food.
-But the team that was working with us at Hisa Franko at that time started to slowly leaving, so there was a key moment: we needed to change, to grow.
+But the team that was working with us at Hisa Franko at that time started to slowly leave, so there was a key moment: we needed to change, to grow.
 It was at that time I realized had to go into the kitchen.

 Valter is a very well-known sommelier.
 He was one of the first Slovenian sommeliers, trying to seek out interesting and special wine producers.
-A lot of young wine producers who are now world renown started their career when Valter discovered them, people such as Edi Simcic, Borut Blazic, Matjaz Cetrtic.
+A lot of young wine producers who are now world renowned started their career when Valter discovered them, people such as Edi Simcic, Borut Blazic, Matjaz Cetrtic.

 He studied in Italy and was the first sommelier in Slovenia who completed school.
 So it was a pity to leave this wine business, especially because the restaurant needs a good wine cellar.
 So it was an automatic decision that even if Valter is a cook by profession that I must go in the kitchen.
 So the hard part started.